 Applied Behavior Analysis (ABA) is an evidence-based or scientifically-based therapy focused on understanding and improving behaviors.
 It helps us understand how behavior works, how it’s influenced by the environment, and how learning occurs.
 The goal of ABA therapy is to enhance useful behaviors and reduce those that interfere with learning and daily living by changing environment factors.

-Currently Applied behavior Analysis Is frequently suggested to support Autistic Individuals.
-This Is because Insurance frequently will cover this therapy, as It has a large amount of empirical evidence to show successful outcomes behind It.
-However, people with ADHD, social delays and families experiencing challenges with everday life, and most other people could (and often do) benefit significantly from the strategies used In ABA.
+Currently ,Applied Behavior Analysis is frequently suggested to support Autistic Individuals.
+This is because insurance frequently will cover this therapy, as it has a large amount of empirical evidence to show successful outcomes.
+However, people with ADHD, social delays, families experiencing challenges with everyday life, and most other people, could (and often do) benefit significantly from the strategies used in ABA.

 The history of ABA and the treatment of neurodivergent, disabled, and developmentally delayed people is complicated and often dark.
 Between the 1940s and 1960s, individuals viewed as different were often institutionalized and mistreated.
 For decades, many medical professions saw neurodivergent people as needing to be "fixed," leading to insensitive and harmful practices.